PROCUREMENT IN HOSPITALITY5 WAYS TO ADD 5-STAR VALUE

 The unique importance of procurement in the hospitality industry

 by Spencer Chambers, VP of Product & Strategic Initiatives

 In the hospitality industry, procurement occupies a place of unique importance.
 Within most other industries, procurement provides value by supplying the organization efficiently.
 Within the hospitality industry, procurement produces value by supplying the optimal quality and quantity of goods and services as a function of customer service.
 Increasingly, traditional hotels find themselves caught in fierce competition with boutique-style accommodations provided by Airbnb and VRBO, fighting to cut costs without sacrificing quality or user experience.
-Below are 5 ways procurement professionals can add value without compromise.
+Below are 5 ways procurement professionals can add 5-star value in hospitality without compromise.

 1. Improve demand projections

 In any strategic procurement situation, it’s important to know your market and be able to project your needs.
 If you buy too little of something, you’ll run out too quickly and people won’t be able to get what they need to maintain the guest experience.
 If you buy too much, it will end up sitting around, occupying valuable space, without being used.

 Whether too little or too much, either situation ultimately leads to a loss of money for your organization and carries the risk of negatively impacting guests.
 Analyzing and understanding the demand for each item you buy will help you forecast exactly how much you need to buy at a time, and when you need to restock to ensure that delivery happens just in time.

 2. Build strong vendor relationships